Ways to Combat Repetitive Stress Disorders at Work

 Further Reading

 Senior citizens make up the group most affected by stress-related psychological and medical conditions.
-For such issues, yoga might offer great relief.
-Recent research shows that it is effective in treating people who suffer from high blood pressure,...
+For many of these issues, yoga can offer meaningful relief and has been shown to help people with high blood pressure, depression, anxiety and c...

-Senior citizens make up the group most affected by stress-related psychological and medical conditions.
-For such issues, yoga might offer great relief.
-Recent research shows that it is effective in treating people who suffer from high blood pressure,...
+Senior citizens make up the group most affected by stress-related psychological and medical conditions, and yoga can offer meaningful relief.
+Recent research indicates yoga is effective for people with high blood pressure, depression, anxiety and c...